-The expected source of most of the Daily Gas Consumption Data is from sampling managed by Xoserve and the Distribution Networks.
-The Xoserve sampling is mainly comprised of EUC Band 1 domestic sites.
-It also includes some EUC Band 1 non-domestic sites and EUC Band 2 sites (non-domestic and domestic).
-The Distribution Network sampling typically covers EUC Band 2 and above (up to and including EUC Band 9).
+The expected source of most of the Daily Gas Consumption Data is now from Third Parties (Shippers) and mainly covers EUC bands 1 and 2 Note-1 Note-2 Note-3.
+The Distribution Network sampling typically covers EUC Bands 2 and above (up to and including EUC Band 9).